truth table: Binary Operations 3

 the test is still green. material_non_implication returns

-• I add the fourth case, where the first input is False and the second input is False
+• I add an assertion for the fourth case, where the first input is False and the second input is False

 101 def test_material_non_implication(self):